 Anchor Hocking Heritage Hill jars were requested by name, probably because of their timeless shape and style.
 Though Anchor Hocking has a wide variety of styles if you prefer something a little different.

 Wooden spoons are simply the best cooking utensil.
 But they can split and crack after a while, becoming a haven for nasty bacteria.
-Plus, the ones with colorful handles are just so much fun! (see more options here)
+Plus, the ones with colorful handles are just so much fun!

-Touchless Stainless Steel Soap Dispensers
+Touchless Stainless Steel Steel Soap Dispenser

 Touchless was actually in bold on one wishlist…which I totally understand.
 My kids touch our soap dispensers with such grimy hands sometimes.
-Yet, it feels extravagant to purchase something like this, making it an awesome gift. (get yours here)
+Yet, it feels extravagant to purchase something like this, making it an awesome gift.

 To quote my family member “Drink carts are all the rage right now”.
 Thankfully, they’re available in a wide variety of styles and colors, and prices. (see more options here)